 Getting Around Tucson & Maps

 More than 50 flights take off every day from Tucson International Airport (TUS) with nonstop service to 20+ destination airports, with convenient one-stop connections to more than 300+ cities around the world.
 For the best deals on airfare, visit Tucson airport's airfare portal, www.flytucson.com.

 Amtrak passenger service and major bus lines, such as Greyhound give you non-flying options for traveling to Tucson.
 For drivers, Tucson is on Interstate 10, the main highway between California and Florida.

-Tucson's Sun Link Streetcar Tucson's four-mile Sun Link Streetcar route links the University of Arizona campus with four downtown-area shopping-dining-entertainment districts, from Main Gate Square, adjacent to the university on the east end, to Mercado San Agustin, in the Sentinel Peak district on the west end, by way of the Historic Fourth Avenue and the Congress Street districts.
+Tucson's Sun Link Streetcar Tucson's four-mile Sun Link Streetcar route links the University of Arizona campus with four downtown-area shopping-dining-entertainment districts, from Main Gate Square, adjacent to the university on the east end, to Mercado San Agustin, in the Mercado district on the west end, by way of the Historic Fourth Avenue and the Congress Street districts.